mala-project/mala/docs/source/basic_usage/trainingmodel.rst

 train a model, we need to add data.
 The central object to manage data for any MALA workflow is the ``DataHandler`` class.

 MALA manages data "per snapshot".
-One snapshot is one atomic configuration, for which volumetric input and output data has been calculated.
-Data has to be added to the ``DataHandler`` object per snapshot, pointing to the where the volumetric data files are saved on disk.
-This is done via
+One snapshot is an atomic configuration with associated volumetric data.
+Snapshots have to be added to the ``DataHandler`` object.
+There are two ways to provide snapshot data, which are selected by providing the respective types of data files.

+1. Precomputed descriptors: The LDOS is sampled and the volumetric descriptor data is precomputed into either OpenPMD or numpy files (as described :doc:`here <more_data>`), and both can be loaded for training.

       .. code-block:: python